khael-kun-cmd/gemini-sre-agent/docs/ARCHITECTURE.md

 ## Resilience and Observability

 *   **Resilience:** Critical operations within the agents are wrapped with resilience patterns (retries, circuit breakers, bulkheads, rate limiting) using the `hyx` library.
-This ensures the system remains stable and responsive even under adverse conditions like transient network issues, API rate limits, or service outages.
+Additionally, `asyncio.wait_for()` is used to enforce timeouts on asynchronous operations, ensuring the system remains stable and responsive even under adverse conditions like transient network issues, API rate limits, or service outages.
 *   **Structured Logging:** All components utilize a centralized structured logging framework.
 Logs are output in JSON format in production environments, facilitating easy ingestion and analysis by external log aggregation systems (e.g., Google Cloud Logging, Cloud Monitoring).
 Logs include contextual information (e.g., request IDs, trace IDs) for end-to-end traceability and debugging.